bekk/bekk-christmas/post/react/making-sounds-with-react-and-tone-js.md

      sandbox="allow-forms allow-modals allow-popups allow-presentation allow-same-origin allow-scripts"
    ></iframe>

 `triggerAttackRelease` takes two arguments: the note to be played, and its duration.
 The note is a combination of the note name (e.g C) and the number is which octave it is played in, meaning how high or low.
 The duration `8n` means an eighth-note, meaning, an eighth of the duration of the bar we’re currently in.
+(Side note: a bar is usually four beats of four quarter-notes, and by extension, the same bar can also hold eight eighth-notes)

 Now, let’s make a grid, with our five special notes stacked on top of each other in ascending order, and as we’re playing eighth-notes, let’s make the grid 8 spaces wide.
 For each eight note, a column in our grid will be played, and sequencing through a column at a time, before starting over at the start.
 Thus, we need to save the state of each note in the grid if it is going to be played or not.